cs480x-22c/a1-ghd3/README.md

 - I made a title using intresting colors, that also gives an idea of what the website is about.

-- I placed the shapes so they appear to be attached to the line
+- I placed the shapes so they appear to be attached to the line, and similar to a music note.

 - Indicator for what shape/id number is shown on the bottom left, to allow a user to make sure the website is running correctly.